M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq155"></a>
 **(155) What is a winmail.dat file?**

 A *winmail.dat* file is sent by an incorrectly configured Outlook client.
 It is a Microsoft specific file format ([TNEF](https://en.wikipedia.org/wiki/Transport_Neutral_Encapsulation_Format)) containing a message and possibly attachments.
-It is a Microsoft specific file format ([TNEF](https://en.wikipedia.org/wiki/Transport_Neutral_Encapsulation_Format)) containing a message and possibly attachments.

 You can find some more information about this file [here](https://support.mozilla.org/en-US/kb/what-winmaildat-attachment).